debops/debops/docs/ansible/roles/influxdb/defaults-detailed.rst

 Each database is defined as a YAML dict with the following keys:

 ``database`` or ``name``
   Required.
-Name of the database, required.
+Name of the database.
 Names of databases can contain any unicode character

 ``state``